begleycm/cat-pomodoro/README.md

-Pomodoro timer project to learn html, css, and javascript.
+A fun Pomodoro timer project to learn HTML, CSS, and javascript.